sjdv1982/seamless/sphinx/source/transformer.md

 This is because `np` is not defined inside of `func`, but outside of it, so the transformer will not have access to it.

+Python source code can be an expression, a function, or simply a block of code.
+For an expression or a function, the return value is the result value.
+A code block must define a variable named "result".

 TODO: document preliminary and progress

 ## Bash/docker transformers